-Wells Fargo misses earning expectations ahead of new CEO’s takeover
+Wells Fargo profit slumps ahead of new CEO’s takeover

 “We have more work ahead, but I’m confident that our focused efforts and the fundamental strengths of Wells Fargo will continue to enable us to achieve success,” Wells Fargo interim CEO Allen Parker said in a statement on Tuesday.

-Last month, the bank named former Bank of New York Mellon CEO Charles Scharf as its new chief executive and president.
+Last month, Wells Fargo named former Bank of New York Mellon CEO Charles Scharf as its new chief executive and president.
+He will officially take over on Oct.21.

+The California-based company has been mired in several scandals over the past few years; in 2016, the Consumer Financial Protection Bureau dinged Wells Fargo with a $100 million fine for opening 2 million phony accounts.
+Two years later, the CFPB slapped the bank wit ha record $1 billion fine for misbehavior in its auto and mortgage businesses, like charging customers for auto insurance they didn’t need, or pushing some to default on their loans and lose their cars through repossession.